 “The stories in this book tell the tales of the owners of the pipes.
 Several of them feature individuals already familiar to readers of The Midwife, and some of the characters are well-known historical figures.
 The tales span the period from the early 20th century to the war years, covering a geographically comprehensive area.
 By transferring her characters from one short story to another, Kettu skilfully links her stories.” – Turun Sanomat newspaper

 “Words pulsate through these pages like uncontrollable creatures of the polar sea.
 The narrative reflects an animal strength… The pipes are a proof of the similarity of people, their longing for love and the ways in which it manifests itself.” – Savon Sanomat newspaper

 “Each story is the tale that Pietari Kutila, the father in The Midwife, tells his daughter: the tale of the previous owner of the pipe.
 The treasures of his pipe collection weave his stories into an elaborate web, intertwining elements of fantasy and truth into an amazingly shattered yet single whole – the mosaic of life with all its realities.
 Kettu transports her readers back to the secrets of the Dead Man’s fjord while simultaneously whisking them across different worlds.” – Turun Ylioppilaslehti newspaper

 “The language is brash and bold, the sentences masterful, and the human destinies pummel you in the face with such intensity that the soul shudders.” – Kotivinkki magazine

 “The work creates a fascinating narrative fabric weaving together times and places.
-Kettu treats life stories with an original touch and universal experiences within a short story’s frames.” – Emma Kaukiainen, Uljas student magazine
+Kettu treats life stories with an original touch and universal experiences within a short story’s frames.” – Emma Kaukiainen, Uljas magazine